rahil627/mind-of-rathewolf/README.md

 - - -

 ### notes
+implementation:
+- the main web-site folder should be linked to a folder in the rathewolf repo, which itself generates the web-site on rathewolf.com (using GitHub Pages)

 todo:
 - it's starts by porting my old blog (Wordpress!!! lolll... yiikes!!
 - this is one repo that should have an appropriate license...